-All of this occurs due to the constant integration between development and operations, in addition to the automation of several processes.
-With this method, it’s possible to operate with the idea of continuous development.
+All of this occurs due to the constant integration between development and operations, in addition to the automation of a series of processes.
+With this method, we start to operate with the idea of continuous development.

 In the traditional molds of development, the IT department is often more concerned with solving and correcting problems than with developing innovative solutions.

-This is because the operations team is out of place and takes a long time to put new applications into production.
+This is because the operations team is out of place and takes a long time to put any new application into production.

 Investing in the DevOps model also means optimizing the organization’s resources.
-After all, automation is a way to reduce the costs and time needed to finish processes.
+After all, automation is, in itself, a way to reduce costs and time needed to finish processes.

-Providing a good user experience is one of the main priorities in the digital age.
-For that, we need applications focused on user needs that work flawlessly.
-DevOps is the solution to making quality deliveries.
+Providing a good user experience is one of the priorities in the digital age.
+For that, we need applications focused on user needs and working without errors.
+DevOps is the solution to make quality deliveries.

 Matures the organizational culture

-With the integration of these teams, we provide an environment and organizational climate that is more friendly and harmonious
+With the integration of teams, we provide a more friendly and harmonious environment and organizational climate.